 This presentation is built around my book, The Big Con (published 2016 by ABC-CLIO).

-The presentation looks at con artists such as Charles Ponzi (from whom we get the term “Ponzi scheme”) and Bernie Madoff and scams such as online romance fraud, the Nigerian Prince email (in which a supposed member of the Nigerian royal family offers a great business opportunity), disaster fraud, pyramid schemes, medical fakery and other forms of deceit.
+The presentation looks at con artists such as Charles Ponzi (from whom we get the term “Ponzi scheme”) and Bernie Madoff and scams such as online romance fraud, the Nigerian Prince email, disaster fraud, pyramid schemes, medical fakery and other forms of deceit.